-Starting in 2022, Chase will be rolling out its “Pay Yourself Back” tool, which will allow you to redeem points earned on the Aeroplan credit card at a rate of 1.25 cents per point on all travel-related purchases.
-In other words, you can redeem your points on all travel bookings, including hotels, airfare, car rentals and essentially anything that is coded as “travel” on your monthly statement.
+With Chase’s “Pay Yourself Back” tool, you can redeem points earned on the Aeroplan credit card at a rate of 1.25 cents per point on all travel-related purchases.
+In other words, you can use your points on all travel bookings, including hotels, airfare, car rentals and essentially anything that is coded as “travel” on your monthly statement.
 When using your points this way, the travel merchant will also consider your purchase as a paid reservation, which means you’ll be able to earn points or miles in the provider’s respective loyalty program.

 This is a great redemption opportunity for those who prefer flexibility and don’t want to deal with the hassle of award availability.
-But you are capped at redeeming 50,000 points per year through this redemption tool.
+With the points earned from the welcome offer, that equates to $875 towards travel, however, you are capped at redeeming 50,000 points per year through this redemption tool.

 Automatic elite status that comes with the card

-As part of the current welcome offer on the Aeroplan credit card, where new card holders get up to 100,000 total points after spending $4,000 in the first three months from account opening, you’ll also automatically earn Aeroplan 25K elite status for the calendar year in which you open the card and the entire following calendar year.
-So, if you apply for the card in early January 2022, you’ll have 25K elite status through Dec.
-31, 2023.
+As part of the current welcome offer on the Aeroplan credit card, you’ll also automatically earn Aeroplan 25K elite status for the calendar year in which you open the card and the entire following calendar year.
+So, if you apply for the card in early January 2023, you’ll have 25K elite status through Dec.
+31, 2024.